daimes111/Muscle-Movement/readMe.md

 *API functionality <br />
 *Event listeners on the muscles to new pages <br />
 *Replies to comments <br />
-*Muscle show pages with comments on that specific muscle
+*Muscle show pages with comments on that specific muscle<br />
+*See top comments based off muscle group first that will have a link to see all comments for that muscle group.

 ## Current errors
 *The footer on the Index page is messed up due to the columns. <br />